mitranim/xhttp/readme.md

 ### Result

-This value is formed when the request ends and is passed to each `xhr.done` callback.
+This value is formed when the request ends and is passed to each `xhr.onDone` callback.

 ```ml